thom/azure-ci-cd-pipeline/README.md

 ## Introduction

-This project builds a continuous integration and continuous delivery delivery pipeline for a machine learning application implemented with scikit-learn and Flask.
+This project builds a continuous integration and continuous delivery pipeline for a machine learning application implemented with scikit-learn and Flask.
 The application provides Boston house price predictions.

 Continuous integration is implemented using Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
 The project builds an integration with Azure Pipelines to enable Continuous Delivery to Azure App Service.